FrancisIGP/CCNA-Document/README.md

 ## NOTE: The following contents may not be updated.
 Chapter 3, small leak!
 </details>

-This guide gives you an in-depth overview and a range of strategies that you can use to learn computer networking.
-Computer networking is a broad-ranging problem, as it encompasses a wide range of fields.
-This can be overwhelming for new students, so this book is meant to help guide students on their learning journey.
-Our work will give you a thorough understanding of the latest trends in network technology and design.
+This guide offers you an in-depth overview and a variety of techniques that you can use to learn about computer networking.
+Computer networking is a wide-ranging subject, since it covers a wide range of fields.
+This can be daunting for new students, so this book is intended to help direct students through their learning path.
+Our work will give you an in-depth understanding of the latest developments in network technology and design.

-The guide will help you understand the basics of computer networks, how local and global networks interact, and how to make things work on the Internet.
-This guide covers the fundamentals and concepts of networking for your CCNA 201-301 certification exam. <br/>
+This guide will help you understand the fundamentals of computer networks, how local and global networks communicate, and how to make things work on the Internet.
+This guide covers the basics and principles of networking for your CCNA 201-301 certification test. <br/>

 ### Support me

-1) Give my project a star
+1) Leave a star to my project <3
 2) Follow my Github page
 3) Provide feedbacks or concerns via (Issue request)